.

 inimical

-to the best interests and future of populaces); the word 'legal' today
+to the best interests and future of We

-papers; legal proceedings); established by such corporate laws; statutory;
+as legal papers; legal proceedings) established by such corporate laws;

 in conformity